On a divergence-based prior analysis of stick-breaking processes: KL divergence for stick-breaking processes with exchangeable length variables

 and, in addition,

 \end{Theo}

-The proof of Theorem~\ref{bound_cont_comp} is provided in Section B.2 of the supplementary material for which we further use Lemma~\ref{Lemma:SumRisingFactorials} and Lemma~\ref{Lemma:SumQuotientRisingFactorials} regarding the rising factorial and whose proofs mainly rely on the theory of reciprocals of inverse factorial series \cite[\textit{see e.g.}][]{norlund, harris_jr1964,tweddle2012james}, and that can also be found in Section B.2 of the supplementary material.
+The proof of Theorem~\ref{bound_cont_comp} is provided in Appendix~\ref{proofsSec4} of the supplementary material.
+It relies on Lemma~\ref{Lemma:SumRisingFactorials} and Lemma~\ref{Lemma:SumQuotientRisingFactorials} regarding the rising factorial.
+The proofs of the latter lemmas rely on the theory of reciprocals of inverse factorial series \cite[\textit{see e.g.}][]{norlund, harris_jr1964,tweddle2012james}, and that can also be found in Appendix~\ref{proofsSec4} of the supplementary material.

 \begin{Lemma} If $\beta > 1$, then

 \end{Lemma}

 \begin{Lemma} Let $\lambda\in(0,1)$ and $\beta>0$.
 If $(1-\lambda)\beta>1$, then